asyncapi/community/voting.md

 The Git Vote bot adds a comment that voting is completed.

+### Tracking Voting

+The [voteTrackingDetail](https://github.com/asyncapi/community/blob/master/voteTrackingDetail.md) file contains the complete voting history of all TSC Members, whether they voted or not in the community's voting processes.

+* 🔕 indicates that the member did not vote in the last voting.
+* 👍 indicates that the member was in favor in the last voting.
+* 👎 indicates that the member was against in the last voting.
+* 👀 indicates that the member abstained in the last voting.

+The voteTrackingDetails file also tracks whether the member has voted in the last 3 months, helping to identify inactive TSC Members.

 ### Note

 * As per the [Charter](./CHARTER.md), a quorum is not needed.
 However, Git Vote has technical limitations, and a quorum should be reached.
 That's why we allocate 4 weeks for voting, and it's important to actively encourage participation to ensure that the quorum (where votes cast exceed 50% of eligible voters) is met.